brianwu02/fft/README.md

     1. write a socketIO service that can be injected into different modules.
     2. use angular-bootstrap and create a simple UI that displays data from socketIO service.
     3. stream real-time events via socketio service & 2 way data binding.

+## workflow
+workflow descriptions for each particular component of application.

+1. expressAPI server:
+    1. user logs in via facebook, google, etc or local login. start off only using passport login for ease.
+    2. checks user credentials:
+        1. if new -> ask for yahoo oauth authentication and do a big batch process for pulling data
+        2. if returning -> figure out what data needs to be pulled if any
+    3.

+2. postgreSQL

+3. mongoDB

+4. Redis and or zeromq

+5. individual python worker processes

 dont stay empty too long!